Giveth/giveth-wiki/wiki/documentation/Branding_Guidelines.md

 ## Dapp and DAC
 **Our Brand is represented in two environments: The Dapp vs DAC brand**

-Giveth is the Dapp (platform) developed by the Unicorn DAC, both can be viewed as community led projects, not organizations, not charities, not legal entities.
-The Unicorn DAC's mission is to develop the Giveth platform, it is defined by the team's drives and shared values supporting transparency, open-source development and collaborating like-minded projects.
-The Unicorn DAC encourages similar initiatives to co-create and to organize themselves as similar DACs and not competitors, sharing similar goals and objectives, we all strive to make the world a better place.
+Giveth is the Dapp (platform) developed by the Giveth DAC, both can be viewed as community led projects, not organizations, not charities, not legal entities.
+The Giveth DAC's mission is to develop the Giveth platform, it is defined by the team's drives and shared values supporting transparency, open-source development and collaborating like-minded projects.
+The Giveth DAC encourages similar initiatives to co-create and to organize themselves as similar DACs and not competitors, sharing similar goals and objectives, we all strive to make the world a better place.

 Brand identity is a bundle of mental and functional associations with the Giveth Dapp.
 Associations are not "reasons-to-donate", but provide familiarity and differentiation that's not replicable.